Coping with grief

 Family-focused times such as Christmas can be particularly difficult, but don’t be tempted to ignore it or play it down.
 Providing children with the sort of traditions they enjoyed before bereavement is part of maintaining the routine that will help them cope with their loss.

 Involve children in any planning for the occasion and talk to them about how best they feel it should be marked.
 A special occasion when you are all together provides an opportunity to talk about the person who died, share happy memories of them and talk about the grief you are all feeling.

 It is quite natural that children may have some days out of school following bereavement but the sooner they are able to return the better.
 An extended period of absence can make a return to school life more difficult.

 Let the school know what has happened as it will help them in managing the return and in dealing with any issues that may arise.

 School life is part of the normal routine that can help children deal with their grief and joining in school activities with their friends can provide a respite from grieving.

 At a time when children may feel that their life is built on shifting sands, going to school may help to provide stability and reinforces the message that not everything has changed.

-Are you an adult looking for support following a death?
+Are you a bereaved adult looking for support?